Stripe Atlas alternatives and formation tradeoffs 2026

 The workflow keeps going after formation

-SparkLaunch keeps the founder moving from incorporation into cap-table setup, SAFE tracking, investor CRM, and fundraising prep instead of ending at the filing milestone.
+SparkLaunch keeps the founder moving from incorporation into cap-table setup, SAFE tracking, investor CRM, and fundraising prep instead of treating formation as the main endpoint.

 Lower all-in software sprawl